How to Choose the Right Diamond

 With a basic understanding of how diamonds are valued using the 4 C's, you will be able to go into the jewelry stores armed with information and a better knowledge of what to ask for.

 Carat weight is discussed in either points or fractions.
 100 points equals 1 carat.
-1.25 equals 11/4 carats and so on.
+1.25 equals 1 1/4 carats and so on.
 Looking at an engagement ring tag, it should read like this.
 2 1/2 tcwt with the center diamond being 1 ct.
-14k.
+14 k.
 So what does this all mean.
-It means that the total carat wieght of the all of the diamonds together on the ring equal to 2 1/2.
+It means that the total carat weight of the all of the diamonds together on the ring equal to 2 1/2 carats.
 The center diamond carat weight is 1 carat and it is all set in 14 carat gold.
-If you are looking at just a solitaire with no other diamond on the band but a center stone, then it would read 1 ct 14k.
+If you are looking at just a solitaire (no other diamond on the band, only a center stone), then it would read 1 ct 14 k.
 1 carat weight set in a 14 carat gold setting.

 What makes a diamond sparkle?

 The quality of the cut is the one thing that humans can control out of the 4 C's.
 A poor cut can ruin a beautiful diamond while an excellent cut can enhance the beauty of a not so perfect diamond.
-The cut designates how the light plays off of the stone.
+Along with the shape of the diamond, the cut designates how the light plays off of the stone.
 This is what gives us that sought after sparkle.
-Along with the shape of the diamond and I will get into that later.

 The color of a diamond is rated from D (colorless) to Z (significant yellow or brown).
 Z is not to be confused with fancy color yellow canary diamonds.
 Fancy diamonds are more rare than white diamonds and have a different rating all of their own.